grab/AutoMapper/README.md

-# MapAGI Eval - Automapper
+# AutoMapper - MapAGI Eval

 This project serves as a benchmark for evaluating the performance of large language models (LLMs) in mapping tasks.
 It is designed to test the ability of LLMs to generate structured mappings and automate workflows efficiently.